chinamike65/hugo-tuolesi/content/book3/book3en.md

 The successive biography of books and essays.

-It was not until Venerable Atisha's "The Lamp for the Path to Enlightenment" that the order of the path of to enlightenment was clearly stated, and it was not until Master Tsongkhapa's "The Graded Stages of the Path to Enlightenment" that the steps of the path were explained clearly.
+It was not until Venerable Atisha's "The Lamp for the Path to Enlightenment" that the order of the path of to enlightenment was clearly stated, and it was not until Master Tsongkhapa's "The Great Treatise on the Stages of the Path to Enlightenment" that the steps of the path were explained clearly.

 Countless practitioners have achieved success according to the stages of the path to enlightenment, and they have also become a part of learning according to the stages of the path.
-However, the Great Exposition of the Stages of the Path is very terse and difficult to understand, especially for beginners.
+However, The Great Treatise on the Stages of the Path to Enlightenment is very terse and difficult to understand, especially for beginners.

 The study characteristics of Gelugpa.

-The compassionate master, taking into account the difficulties of all living beings in their studies, explained to us the essence of the path to enlightenment - "The Three Paths".
+The compassionate master, taking into account the difficulties of all living beings in their studies, explained to us the essence of the path to enlightenment - "The Three Principal Aspects of the Path".

-The "San Shi Dao" explained by the master focuses on the basics.
+The "The Three Principal Aspects of the Path" explained by the master focuses on the basics.
 In terms of content, it is mainly based on the teachings of the predecessors of the Gelug School and the sages of the Kadam School.
 The front and back sections of the whole book  explain and supplement each other.

 In teaching the Dharma, the master cultivated profound and extensive knowledge, and adopted a comprehensive teaching method, including Yin and Ming, which was used when explaining the five traditional monastic subjects.
 The logic is rigorous and clear.

-On the whole "San Shi Dao", the master uses vivid and concise language and interesting allusions to describe how an ordinary person must take a bright road from attaining perfection in the world to liberation and becoming a Buddha.
+On the whole, in "The Three Principal Aspects of the Path", the master uses vivid and concise language and interesting allusions to describe how an ordinary person must take a bright road from attaining perfection in the world to liberation and becoming a Buddha.

-The lower Path mainly talks about the impermanence of life, the suffering of the three evil paths, taking refuge, and knowing cause and effect.
+The lower Path mainly talks about the impermanence of life, the suffering of the three evil realms, taking refuge, and knowing cause and effect.
 Liberation from the cycle of samsara; the middle Path talks about bodhicitta, the ten paramitas, and the four captures, with the goal of attaining Buddhahood.

 The cultivation of the three ways of lower, middle, and upper are the stages that every practitioner must go through.
 Buddhas and Bodhisattvas have come this way, and so have patriarchs and great virtuous masters.